Why 1/3 + 1/4 = 7/12?

 Next divide the remaining three apples into four equal parts each and hand each boy one quarter of an apple.

 At this time each of the boys has 1/3 of an apple and 1/4 of an apple.
-Since each have equal amount of the fruit, each received exactly 7/12 of an apple.
+Since all have equal amount of the fruit, each received exactly 7/12 of an apple.
 We may conclude that

 Observe now that that result has been obtained without using any property, not even a definition, of the addition of the fractions.
 It may thus serve as a motivation for such a definition.